berteh/ScribusGenerator/README.md

 How to install Scribus Generator ?
 -------

 For recent Scribus (1.5.6+, 1.6.x,..): [download the latest ScribusGenerator](https://github.com/berteh/ScribusGenerator/archive/master.zip) version.
-A few added features, including GUI for MacOSX users.
+A few added features, including GUI for MacOS users.

 For legacy Scribus 1.4.x to 1.5.5: [Download the older ScribusGenerator](https://github.com/berteh/ScribusGenerator/archive/refs/heads/archive-python2-scribus1.5.x.zip) archived script.
 It is not supported any longer, but just works with older (python2-based) systems.